fofxsoft/code-docs/README.md

 **[back to top](#)**

 ## Usage
-To include a code editor on your page, simply add the tag.
+To include a markdown display on your page, simply add the tag.

 ```html
 <input type="markdown" id="skywalker" name="skywalker" value="">